MalekMansour/MyBedroom/README.md

   - All confirmations & inputs use centered custom modals
   - Dark, smooth, responsive UI with sidebar and context menus

-Currently trying to find a way to make it into a software.
+The next step will be to turn it into a software.
 ---